thingsboard/thingsboard.github.io/_includes/docs/mobile/getting-started.md

 ```
 {: .copy-code}

-You should see either Android, iOS, or web output, depending on your device.
+You should see either Android or iOS output, depending on your device.

 <br>